pagopa/rtd-ms-transaction-filter/README.md

   password-based, or through certificate must be reported.
 Configurations for sftp are listed under the _batchConfiguration.TransactionFilterBatch.transactionFilter.sftp_ root in the configuration properties appendix.

+- Define file management options, defining the _batchConfiguration.TransactionFilterBatch.transactionFilter.deleteProcessedFiles_ on true/false value to either delete al processed files, or store on the archival directories.

+- Define file management options, defining the _batchConfiguration.TransactionFilterBatch.transactionFilter.manageHpanOnSuccess_ on KEEP to always maintain the hpan files in the input directory, ARCHIVE to store them in the configured archive directory, DELETE for removal in case of successful file processing.

+- Define file management options, defining the _batchConfiguration.TransactionFilterBatch.transactionFilter.deleteOutputFiles_ on KEEP to always maintain the output files, ERROR to delete them in case of a FAILURE during the process phase, ALWAYS to delete the files at the end of the execution (option to be used in junction with the sftp internal sender task).

 - To enable the passages related to the jump recovery services, or the pan list through REST services, configure the properties following the definitions in the section __Connecting to REST Services__.